ProjectZeroWaste/WaterWaste/README.md

-# WaterWaste
+# WaterWaste - Trash Detector

-__Objective: Train accurate detector for detecting waste in ocean/waterways to aid in the identification and reduction of polution and waste contaimination.__
+__Objective: Train accurate detector for detecting waste in waterways to aid in the identification and reduction of polution and waste contaimination.__

 __Problem Statement:__ `CSIRO (Commonwealth Scientific and Industrial Research Organization)`, Australia's national science agency, has provided the first ever global estimate for microplastics on the seafloor, with results suggesting there are 14 million tonnes in the deep ocean.
 Refer here for the recent (Oct 2020) published study on the amount of plastic pollution in our ocean and the corresponding impact: _[Microplastic Pollution in Deep-Sea Sediments From the Great Australian Bight](https://www.frontiersin.org/articles/10.3389/fmars.2020.576170/full)_